terrotar/FastAPI_CRUD/README.md

 of list_pets with a name filter.
 It was very challenging create tests since I don't have much experience doing it, particularly after the creation of db.
 Although it's been a rough time, it increased a lot my skills in my personal projects.
-It became more like a reinterpretation of the tutorial, with my personal implements of what would make it a better project.
+It became more like a reinterpretation of the tutorial, with my personal implements of what I think would increase the project.
 Another simple and well-know file that almost all projects have is the .gitignore, that I started including in my projects.
 As always, I hope that it helps you achieve your goal and increases your skills as it increased mine.